Links on Super Easy may earn us a commission. Our Editorial Guideline.

 • The oldest videos on a channel show the creator’s early content style and personality, before they developed their current format.
 Click the “Videos” tab on their channel page, then sort by “Oldest” to view them chronologically.
 These early uploads often contain personal details from when they were less guarded about privacy.

 • Milestone videos and reveals: Some channels publish special videos when reaching subscriber milestones or deciding to reveal their identity.
 These often contain valuable personal information as creators reflect on their journey.
-Common examples include 1 million subscriber celebrations, face reveal videos, channel anniversaries, etc. To find these, click the magnifier icon and search terms like “face,” “face cam,” “100K”, and “million.”
+Common examples include 1 million subscriber celebrations, face reveal videos, channel anniversaries, etc. To find these, click the magnifier icon and search terms like “face,” “face cam,” “100K”, or “million.”

 3. Other areas worth checking out